TypeRocket/docs/v5/route-templates.md

 Title: Route Templates
-Description: Use the WordPress rewrite rules with MVS and bypass a theme's templates.
+Description: Use the WordPress rewrite rules with MVC and bypass a theme's templates.

 ---

+!!

 ## Getting Started

-!!

 Typerocket [routes are powerful](/docs/v5/routes/).
 Also, you might want to use MVC with the built-in WordPress rewrite rules too.
 But, maybe you don't want to use the WordPress file based templating system.